aarlint/arlint.dev/austin-arlint-resume.md

 - Team: CNAP on Platform One (Software Factory, Air Force)
 - Responsible for BigBang deployments and upgrades.
 - Migrated KeyCloak Identity Management with zero downtime from CNAP to P1 Common Services.
-- Managed IAC of P1 Common Services via Terraform for AWS infrastructure and Flux for production and staging Kubernetes environments.
+- Managed IAC of P1 Common Services with Terraform for AWS govcloud
+- Developed Flux configuration for production and staging EKS environments.
-- Developed and maintained pipelines for feature changes and deployments.
+- Developed and maintained Terraform pipelines for feature changes and deployments, used by 5+ engineers.
 - Deployed and managed Hashicorp Vault with PKI.
+- Converted Atlantis and Terragrunt IAC to vanilla Terraform with GitLab Pipelines for AWS infra.
+- Developed custom EKS Terraform module for AWS GovCloud.

 **NTT - Senior Application Developer and Operator**
 *2019 - 2023*
 - Deployed and managed hundreds of Kubernetes clusters (EKS, AKS, Standalone) using Rancher Server.
+- Deployed AWX (ansible tower) on K8s and managed and developed 100s of playbooks for 3 engineering teams.
+- Using Ansible-Runner containers and Knative I developed a remote ansible runner which terminated upon completion eliminating resource usage outside of runtime.
-- Developed multiple containerized applications using Go, Python, Node.js, Django, and Vue.js.
+- Developed containerized applications using Go, Python, Node.js, Django, and Vue.js.
 - Created CI/CD pipelines using GitHub Actions for Core Systems DevOps.
 - Developed an Automation Platform Application in Django using containers, AWX, Rancher, and HashiCorp tools.